 At Barons Court our Year 6 pupils are selected by pupils and staff to represent their voice on the Pupil Leadership Team.
 This team consists of a Head Boy, Head Girl, Deputy Head Boy and Deputy Head Girl who meet with the Headteacher every Tuesday lunchtime.

 Children have all worked hard on a challenging interview process.
-They have written excellent job applications and have undergone interviews by the Headteacher and Deputy Headteacher with a final presentation to the whole school community.
+They have written excellent job applications and have undergone interviews by the Headteacher, Phase 4 Leader and the previous Pupil Leadership Team.

 Our Pupil Leadership Team is: Jackson, Gabriele, Keeva and Hazel.

 The New Pupil Leadership Team Introductions